9 Maui Restaurants to Visit for Authentic Hawaiian Flavors

 Kimo’s Restaurant (Lahaina)

 Kimo’s Restaurant is part of a family of Maui restaurants and overlooks the ocean in Old Lahaina Town.
 Open for lunch and dinner, visitors will find traditional menu items made with fresh ingredients from local farms on Maui.
 For lunch, try the fresh fish or a 1/2-lb. burger featuring Kimo’s custom blend of chuck, short rib and top sirloin.
-Dinner welcomes visitors to try the fresh fish that are served daily based on season availability.
+Dinner welcomes visitors to try the fresh fish served daily based on season availability.

 Paia Fish Market Restaurant (Lahaina)